The-Taggart-Institute/container-essentials/6-security/6-1_users.md

 Rootless mode is a lot, but if you're seeking to maximize the security of your container runtime despite the [significant limitations](https://docs.docker.com/engine/security/rootless/#known-limitations), it's worth at least checking out.

 This is a solid start to hardening Docker, but there's much more we can do.
 Next, we'll explore how to explicitly define _capabilities_ for our containers.

+## Check For Understanding

+1. **Explain why `root` on the container is equivalent to `root` on the host.
+And then, how can we translate other existing host user permissions to the container?**

+2. **Create a new `nginx` image that runs as `www-data` on the container.
+Hint: you'll likely have to create a new user and change the ownership of some directories.**